 - Line up the spare tire with wheel bolts and push it into place.

-Knowing how to change a tire is crucial and safety must always be a priority.
 In some instances, calling for emergency assistance makes more sense than changing your own tire.

 - Weather hazards: Harsh weather makes the job more difficult.
 Pouring rain, cascading snow, or even blazing heat might make conditions unsuitable.
 If your safety or health are at risk, consider calling a tow truck.